FreeRTOS/FreeRTOS/FreeRTOS-Plus/Demo/coreMQTT_Windows_Simulator/readme.txt

-The subdirectories off this directory contain multiple examples that demonstrate coreMQTT using in both single and multi-threaded scenarios, as well as with both plain text and authenticated and encrypted network interfaces.
+The subdirectories of this directory contain multiple examples that demonstrate coreMQTT using in both single and multi-threaded scenarios, as well as with both plain text and authenticated and encrypted network interfaces.